-- What’s the best style and format for writing blog posts?
+- the best style and format for writing blog posts

 I created my first website in 1999.

-Back then there were no drag-and-drop page builders – if you wanted to create a new page it was a slow and laborious process.
+Back then there were no drag-and-drop page builders.
+If you wanted to create a new page you had to code it yourself.

-And you had to know HTML (the first online course I ever took was a course in HTML).
+And that meant you had to know HTML (the first online course I ever took was a course in HTML).

-There was a lot of work in creating a new web page.
-And once created, web pages were difficult to update.
-All this meant that websites were basically static.
+Creating a new web page was a lot of work.
+And they were difficult to update.
+So websites were basically static.

 But in 1998 ‘weblogs’ started appearing.

-Unlike conventional websites, weblogs were like diaries, with new content appearing in chronological order on a homepage.
+Unlike conventional websites, weblogs were like diaries.
+They had new content that appeared in chronological order on a homepage.

 John Barger, creator of the Robot Wisdom blog, is usually credited with coining the word ‘weblog’ in 1998.

-The next year, in 1999, Peter Merholz jokingly shortened ‘weblog’ to ‘we blog’ in the sidebar of his ‘blog’ and so was born the word ‘blog’.
+The next year, in 1999, Peter Merholz jokingly shortened ‘weblog’ to ‘we blog’ in the sidebar of his ‘blog’.
+That’s how the word ‘blog’ was born.

 Five years later, in 2004, the Merriam-Webster dictionary named ‘blog’ the word of the year.